headwinds/daterangepicker/README.md

 [demo](http://headwinds.net/lab/daterangepicker/datepicker.html)

 The original-plain-js folder was created in 2015 contains mainly plain javascript involving jquery & moment.
+Simply navigate to this original-plain-js folder and open the datepicker.html file in a browser like Chrome.

 This was written well before components and es6 classes so there is no one element.
 The controller talks many elements on the provided html page.
 It has all the raw pieces to be ported into a modern component though.